-You have different options to excess Ecoriginals, including trial packs, single purchases or subscriptions.
+You have different options for excess Ecoriginals, including trial packs, single purchases or subscriptions.

 Trial packs-If you like to get a feel of Ecoriginals eco nappies and wipes, you have the opportunity to order a trial package and claim a 25% discount with your first order.
 The trial packs are a great way to get a feel for the products and the test ofEcorignials performed for your baby.

-This could be great if you already trialled Ecorignals and you feel confidant Ecorignal products perform for your little person.
-Still, if you feel confident about Ecoriginals, considering a subscription can be worth it too, as this may work out cheaper for you.
+This could be great if you have already trialled Ecorignals and feel confident Ecorignal products perform for your little person.
+Still, if you feel confident about Ecoriginals, considering a subscription can be worth it, too, as this may be cheaper for you.

-Subscription: You can order Ecorignals in a subscription format, which would likely work out the cheapest for you.
+Subscription: You can order Ecorignals in a subscription format, which would likely work out the cheapest.
 You can do this in different dynamics, such as only nappies, wipes, or combining the two.
-Subscriptions with Ecoriginals is perfect for people who feel confidant about the products and like to save themselves some dollars.
+Subscriptions with Ecoriginals are perfect for people who feel confident about the products and like to save themselves some dollars.

 (Please note that you can pause, edit or cancel your subscription at any time…)

 However, Ecoriginals are not certified with an ecolabel; you will find reinsurance of how eco-friendly their eco nappies are when you start researching Ecoriginals.

 You will learn how transparent the communication is from Ecoriginals.
 And how they do not hesitate to be transparent about their figures with their audience about how sustainable their nappies are and in which areas their nappies still need improvement.

 Did you know that Ecoriginal’s goal is to craft 100% biodegradable by 2025?

 If you are searching for genuine eco-friendly disposable nappies, in our opinion, Ecorignials is one of the brands worth considering indeed.